splunk/public-o11y-docs/admin/notif-services/servicenow.rst

 * :ref:`servicenow2`

-   You must be an Observability Cloud administrator to complete this task.
+   You must be a Splunk Observability Cloud administrator to complete this task.

 * :ref:`servicenow3`

 .. _servicenow1:

-Step 1: Create a ServiceNow user for your Observability Cloud integration
+Step 1: Create a ServiceNow user for your Splunk Observability Cloud integration
 =================================================================================

-In this step, you create a ServiceNow user that you can use to receive alert notifications from Observability Cloud.
+In this step, you create a ServiceNow user that you can use to receive alert notifications from Splunk Observability Cloud.
 You must be a ServiceNow administrator to complete this task.

 If you have an existing ServiceNow user that you want to use to receive alert notifications, the user has the :strong:`web_service_admin` and :strong:`itil` roles assigned, and you know the user ID and password, you can skip to :ref:`servicenow2`.

-To set up a ServiceNow user for your Observability Cloud integration:
+To set up a ServiceNow user for your Splunk Observability Cloud integration:

 #.
 Log in to ServiceNow.